Scale Computing Resources and Limit Costs

 How does a hybrid cloud environment work?

-Fundamentally, a hybrid cloud model works by sharing information between on-site and off-site platforms.
-Interconnectivity between the platforms is achieved first through data virtualisation followed by connective tools and protocols such as APIs (application programming interfaces), VPNs (virtual private networks) and/or WANs (wide area networks).
+Fundamentally, a hybrid cloud model works by sharing information between onsite and offsite platforms.
+Interconnectivity between the platforms is achieved first through data virtualization followed by connective tools and protocols such as APIs (application programming interfaces), VPNs (virtual private networks), and/or WANs (wide area networks).

 But the process of managing a hybrid cloud model is much more than merely lifting and shifting applications into the cloud.
 An IT department also needs to configure resources to enable them to communicate.
 In addition, there’s the time needed to train users and ensure both successful deployment and maintenance over the long haul that add to the investment.

 As such a resource-heavy project, switching to hybrid cloud computing should be carefully considered.
 While this mixed environment provides businesses with greater flexibility and more data deployment options, it can mean IT departments will struggle to handle the increased complexity.

 What are the benefits of using a hybrid cloud?

 Changing to a hybrid cloud model changes just about everything about how a company manages data and workloads.
 IT departments need to prepare to provide answers to how this fundamental transformation in people, process, and technology will ultimately benefit the overall business.